Song For Europe

 In France the guillotine is used to carry out a death sentence for the last time when Hamida Djandoubi, a Tunisian immigrant convicted of murder, is executed on Saturday, 10th September

-In South Africa, on 12th September, the anti-apartheid activist Steve Biko is killed while in police custody.
+In South Africa, on 12th September, the anti-apartheid activist Steve Biko dies while in police custody.

-On Friday, 16th September Marc Bolan is killed in a car crash in Barnes, south west London.
-Maria Callas dies of a heart attack on the same day, aged 53.
+On Friday, 16th September Marc Bolan is killed in a car crash in Barnes, south west London, aged 29.
+Maria Callas dies of a heart attack at her home in Paris on the same day, aged 53.

 On Tuesday, 20th September Vietnam is admitted as the 149th member of the United Nations.

-Freddie Laker's Skytrain flies from London Gatwick to New York for the first time on 26th September, offering cut-price "no frills" flights across the Atlantic.
+Freddie Laker's Skytrain flies from London Gatwick to New York for the first time on 26th September, offering cut-price "no frills" flights across the Atlantic for just £59.

 |

-Labour MP Reg Prentice defects to the Conservatives.
+Labour MP Reg Prentice defects to the Conservatives on 8th October.

 On 10th October the 1976 Nobel Peace Prize is awarded to the founders of the Northern Ireland Peace Movement, Mairead Corrigan and Betty Williams.
 Amnesty International is awarded the 1977 Nobel Peace Prize.